Marta (footballer)

-Marta Vieira da Silva (/pt/; born 19 February 1986), known mononymously as Marta, is a Brazilian professional footballer who plays as a forward for National Women's Soccer League club Orlando Pride.
-Regarded by many as the greatest female footballer of all time, she has been named FIFA World Player of the Year six times, five of them being consecutive (2006—2010), with the latest award coming in 2018.
+Marta Vieira da Silva (/pt/; born 19 February 1986), known mononymously as Marta, is a Brazilian professional footballer who plays as a forward for the National Women's Soccer League club Orlando Pride and captains the Brazil women's national team.
+Regarded by many as the greatest female footballer of all time, she has been named FIFA World Player of the Year six times.

-As of 2025, Marta holds the record for being Brazil's top goalscorer with 122 goals.
-She also holds the record for most goals scored in any World Cup, women’s or men's, with 17 goals, as of 2025.
-Moreover, she was the first footballer of any gender to score at five different World Cups, (Note: This feat has since been matched by Christine Sinclair in 2019 and Cristiano Ronaldo in 2022.) and also the first footballer, female or male, to score at five consecutive Olympic Games.
+As of 2025, Marta is Brazil's all-time top scorer with 122 goals.
+She holds the record for most career goals in the Women's World Cup, with 17.
+She was the first footballer of any gender to score at five World Cups (Note: This feat has since been matched by Christine Sinclair in 2019, Cristiano Ronaldo in 2022 and Lionel Messi in 2026.) and at five consecutive Olympic Games.
 She was a member of the Brazilian national teams that won the silver medal at the 2004, 2008 and 2024 Summer Olympics.
-She was also awarded the Golden Ball (MVP) at the 2004 FIFA U-19 Women's World Championship and won both the Golden Ball award as the best player and the Golden Boot award as the top scorer in the 2007 Women's World Cup after leading Brazil to the final of the tournament.
+She won the Golden Ball award at the 2004 FIFA U-19 Women's World Championship, and won both the Golden Ball and the Golden Boot awards at the 2007 Women's World Cup after leading Brazil to the final.

-At the club level, Marta won the UEFA Women's Cup at Swedish club Umeå IK in 2004 and won seven Swedish league championships during her time playing for various teams in the country.
+At the club level, Marta won the UEFA Women's Cup with the Swedish club Umeå IK in 2004, and won seven Swedish league championships during her time playing for various teams in the country.
 In 2014, she was a UEFA Women's Champions League runner-up with Tyresö FF.
-She won two Women's Professional Soccer championships (2010, 2011), and in 2024, she helped Orlando Pride win its first National Women's Soccer League championship.
+She won the Women's Professional Soccer championship in 2010 and 2011, and she helped the Orlando Pride win their first National Women's Soccer League championship in 2024.

-In January 2013, Marta was named one of the ambassadors of the 2014 FIFA World Cup in Brazil.
-She also appeared in the Sveriges Television television documentary series The Other Sport from 2013.
+Marta was an ambassador for the 2014 FIFA World Cup in Brazil.
+In 2013, she appeared in the Sveriges Television documentary series The Other Sport.
 She helped carry the Olympic flag into the Maracanã Stadium during the opening ceremony of the 2016 Summer Olympics.
 In 2019, she was appointed by the Secretary-General of the United Nations as a Sustainable Development Goals advocate.
 In Brazil she is nicknamed 'Rainha' ('Queen').

 Club career

 Career start

-Marta was discovered by Brazilian female coach Helena Pacheco when she was 14 years old.
+Marta was discovered at the age of 14 by Brazilian coach Helena Pacheco.
 After playing for the Centro Sportivo Alagoano youth team, Marta started her professional career at Vasco da Gama in 2000, but the club folded two years later.
 She then transferred to Santa Cruz, a small club in the state of Minas Gerais, where she played for two more seasons before joining Umeå IK of Sweden.